 We invited three B2B tech startups in the Venture Lane community to participate in our Product Adoption Lab.
 Participants worked directly with a Mentor Committee of seasoned customer success leaders in Boston tech to triage product features that were lacking in adoption.

-On the Committee, we had Lindsey Serafin (Head of Customer Success @ Snyk), Shari McGrath (VP, Customer Success @ Hi Marley), and Kim Rose (VP, Customer Success & Support @ Buildium).
+On the Committee, we had Lindsey Serafin (Head of Customer Success @ Snyk), Shari McGrath (VP of Customer Success @ Hi Marley), and Kim Rose (SVP of Customer Success @ Notarize).
 Check out their key takeaways below!

 Provide incentives for completing onboarding tasks…

 - Reward users with certifications.
 Design your onboarding processes to educate users on industry or domain specific best practices in addition to educating them on your product.
 You can then reward users with a professional certification, and use this badge as a carrot throughout the onboarding process.